BaileyDalton007/Epidemic-Simulator/README.md

 Under the ```Disease``` tab are the controls to modify the properties of the disease itself.
 The spread radius is the distance from an infected point where the disease can be spread and is visualized with the red circle displayed around infected points in the population viewer.
 The default value is zero.
 Infection length is the length of simulation days that an infection will last.
 After being infected, a point will stay infected for the time specified and will return to being healthy after, if still living.
-The Default value is 1 day.
+The default value is 1 day.
 The rate of infection is the chance that a point within the spread radius will become infected.
 On a day-by-day basis and will compound if a healthy point is within the spread radii of multiple infected points.
 The mortality rate is the chance that an infected point will die.
 Also works on a day-by-day basis.